env0/env0-migration-tool/migrate-state/README.md

 # Migrate State into env0

-This action will migrate state from one TFC workspace an env0 environment.
+This action will migrate state from one TFC workspace to an env0 environment.

 ## Pre-requisites